n1c3c0d3/Swamp-Cinema-Advanced-Reconnect-Script/README.md

 - [Download for Linux](https://github.com/n1c3c0d3/Swamp-Cinema-Advanced-Reconnect-Script/releases/download/v1.0.0-beta.01/swamp_reconnect.Linux)
 - [Download for Windows](https://github.com/n1c3c0d3/Swamp-Cinema-Advanced-Reconnect-Script/releases/download/v1.0.0-beta.01/swamp_reconnect.exe)

+**Notice:**
-If using the executables above, pleas see Windows Requirements and Liunx Requirements sections below.
-These utilities and components are still required seperately on your system for Swamp Reconnect application to run properly.
+Windows users: Wireshark is required seperately and must be installed on your system for the application to work.
+See (https://www.wireshark.org/)
+Linux users: Must install missing packages, application will warn you if the packages are missing or not detected on your distro instance.

 ## Information for script users